webbtj/crud/readme.md

 You can add validation and some other stuff like readonly/inclusion/exclusion declarations in the config as well.
-You should be able to get simple crud up and running in a few minutes.
-Right now it just uses the `web` middleware, but I'll add the ability to add your own middleware, and add api middleware automatically in the future.
-Probably a good idea to take a look through the config file that gets published to get an idea on how that works.
+You should be able to get simple crud up and running in a few minutes. ~Right now it just uses the `web` middleware, but I'll add the ability to add your own middleware, and add api middleware automatically in the future.~ *You can now inject middleware to the web and api routes, and the api routes are there automatically.
+(There might not be proper json error responses yet)* Probably a good idea to take a look through the config file that gets published to get an idea on how that works.

 Oh, and the properties are all read from the db schema the sameish way